-If you loved my Pancit Bihon with Canned Sardines, this chicken version is a little milder, more crowd-friendly, and one I make on repeat.
+If you loved my Pancit Bihon with Canned Sardines, this chicken version is milder, more crowd-friendly, and easier for picky eaters.
+Add Lumpiang Shanghai and calamansi juice and it feels like a party!

 Save This Recipe ๐